-Betsy DeVos Had A Cycling Accident & She's Recovering Using A Wheelchair
+Betsy DeVos Had A Painful Cycling Accident & She'll Be Using A Wheelchair

 The Education secretary addressed a D.C. audience from a wheelchair on Wednesday, when Betsy DeVos said she's recovering from a bicycle accident that happened last month.
 Speaking at a Heritage Foundation event about a D.C. scholarship program, DeVos said she won't be able to walk without a walker or wheelchair for months.

 "It was a very painful injury," DeVos told the crowd.
 "I still have some pain, but it's getting better.
 The worst part about it is that I can't put weight on my left leg for three months.
 So I'm learning to navigate around with a walker and obviously I inherited my father's wheelchair."

 News of DeVos' accident first broke on Jan.
 4 when the Department of Education announced that she was recovering from a surgery she'd undergone the day before.
 Two weeks later, DeVos made it clear just how serious her injuries were during her first public appearance after the incident at another D.C. event.
 She announced then that she'd broken her pelvis and hip socket in the accident.

 "I was ejected rather forcefully from my bike and landed squarely on my left hip and broke my pelvis in three places and my hip socket," DeVos further clarified on Wednesday.

 DeVos has been less active on Twitter during her recovery period, but she's hard at work behind the scenes.
 The secretary was in contact with the Education Department every day in the aftermath of the surgery, The New York Times reported.
 Education Press Secretary Liz Hill told The Hill on Jan.
 17 that DeVos had returned to the office full time.
 Noting that the cycling accident had occurred during the holidays, Hill added that she was now "doing well."